Missiquoi

-The Missiquoi (or the Missisquoi or the Sokoki) were a historic band of Abenaki Indigenous peoples from present-day southern Quebec and formerly northern Vermont.
+The Missiquoi, or the Missisquoi or the Sokoki (Abenaki: mazipskoi sg., mazipskoiak pl.), were a historic band of Abenaki Indigenous peoples from present-day southern Quebec and formerly in northern Vermont.
 This Algonquian-speaking group lived along the eastern shore of Lake Champlain at the time of the European incursion.
 Today, they are part of the Conseil des Abénakis d'Odanak, a First Nation in Quebec.

 Missiquoi is also the name of a 17th-century Abenaki village in northern Vermont, for which the sub-tribe was named.

 Name

 The name Missisquoi comes from mazipskoiak meaning "flint people," which comes from mazipskoik or "at the flint," meaning a chert quarry near what is now Swanton, Vermont.
 It's also spelled Missiassik or Masipskoik a word that means "where there are many big rocks or boulder" in Abenaki.

 History

 Prior to European contact, some Western Abenaki founded villages at the mouth of the Missisquoi River.
 By the 17th century, Western Abenaki from across Lake Champlain consolidated into the main village at Missisquoi in northern Vermont, so historians began to use the term "Missisquoi tribe" for all Champlain Valley Abenakis.

 The Sokoki people, who had lived along the Connecticut River, founded Odanak, also known as the village of St. Francis in Quebec.
 The Western Abenakis, including those living along the Merrimack River and the Champlain Valley, moved north to the Saint-François River in Quebec, Canada.
 There they joined the local Odanak community of Abenaki people.

 After enduring French and English colonists, the Missisquoi withdrew from areas of conflict during the American Revolutionary War.
 Linguist and historian Gordon M. Day wrote, "After this war, the Western Abenakis did not return to any of their former locations in force but rather united or reunited with their brethren at Saint Francis."
 Some held on to land claims in the United States and even collected rent.
 In 1805, the British Crown deeded lands near Durham, Quebec, to Abenaki people who fled the American Revolutionary War; these lands became the Durham Reserve.
 By 1850, this group became part of the large St. Francis village (Odanak).